Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Apply mosaic rule to rasters/README.md

 ## How it works

 1. Create an `ImageServiceRaster` using the service's URL.
-2. Create an `MosaicRule` object and set it to the `mosaicRule` property of the image service raster, if it does not specify a mosaic rule.
+2. Create a `MosaicRule` object and set it to the `mosaicRule` property of the image service raster.
-3. Create an `RasterLayer` from the image service raster and add it to the map.
+3. Create a `RasterLayer` from the image service raster and add it to the map.
 4. Set the `mosaicMethod`, `mosaicOperation` and other properties of the mosaic rule object accordingly to specify the rule on the raster dataset.

 ## Relevant API